f1nn1sch134/ComplexCoreImproved1.21.x/README.md

 The plugin is actively maintained and regularly improved with new features, optimizations, and bug fixes.

-General plugin version: 0.0.0 (Here you can quickly see if the plugin has been updated)
+General plugin version: 0.0 (Here you can quickly see if the plugin has been updated)

+Premium plugin version: 4.0 (The premium version of ComplexCoreImproved)

 Individual plugin version:

 Changelog:

-Minecraft server: Minecraft Java Bukkit, Spigot, Paper 1.21.0-1.21.11
+Minecraft server: Minecraft Java Bukkit, Spigot, Paper 1.21.x

 Requirements: This plugin requires PySpigot in the plugin folder to run.
 The .py files must be placed in the files/plugins/PySpigot/scripts/ folder.